sourceduty/Scientific_Custom_GPTs/README.md

 ![ChatGPT Store](https://github.com/user-attachments/assets/8e3e5a40-d6ff-45f4-a6c7-3303b2868272)

 #
 [Sourceduty](https://sourceduty.com/custom-gpts) has solidified its position as a frontrunner in digital innovation by reaching a remarkable milestone: the publication of `2322` custom GPTs on the OpenAI GPT Store.
 This list is **audited and updated** regularly.
-There are over `75K` chat uses in July, 2025.
+There are over `75K` chat uses in June, 2025.

 #
 ## ⭐ THE WORLD’S LARGEST Self-Created INDEX of Custom GPTs